oothomas/SlicerPhotogrammetry/README.md

 See [Zhang and Maga (2023) An Open-Source Photogrammetry Workflow for Reconstructing 3D Models](https://academic.oup.com/iob/article/5/1/obad024/7221338) on how to take pictures of specimens using a low-cost step up and optionally use Aruco markers to obtain physical scale of the object.

 ## Prerequisites
+### Running on MorphoCloud
+There are no prerequisites if you are using MorphoCloud to run this extension.
+All necessary libraries are preloaded.

+### Running Locally
 Torch (will install the PyTorch extension, if not already installed).

+Currently only mode of operation supported is to launch the OpenDroneMap server locally.
+This requires having docker (and optionally Nvidia Container toolkit if you are planning to use a Nvidia GPU) installed and that the user running Slicer is authorized to launch docker images.

 ## Sample Data

+https://app.box.com/shared/static/z8pypqqmel8pv4mp5k01philfrqep8xm.zip (320 photographs of a mountain beaver).

-# Photogrammetry User Guide
+# User Guide

-This document will guide you through the **Photogrammetry** module's features, from loading models and preparing masks to running reconstructions in WebODM.
-The guide assumes you have a working installation of [3D Slicer](https://www.slicer.org) and the SlicerPhotogrammetry extension.
+This document will guide you through the **Photogrammetry** module's features, from loading models and preparing masks to running reconstructions through ODM.

 ## Table of Contents
 1. [Overview](#1-overview)